EastridgeAnalytics/graphrag-kyc-agent/README.md

 2. Find suspicious rings:
    ```
-   Show me watchlisted customers involved in rings
+   Show me 3 watchlisted customers involved in rings
    ```
    This tests the `find_customer_rings` tool.

 3. Check shared addresses:
    ```
-   For the first customer, find all his addresses and find if they are shared with other customers
+   For each of these customers, find their addresses and find out if they are shared with other customers
    ```
    This tests both the `Text-to-Cypher Generation` tool and the `MCP Neo4j server exec read query` tool.

 4. Recent transactions:
    ```
-   Find more details about this customer (accounts and recent transactions)
+   Find more details about the customer with the shared adddress.
+List accounts and recent transactions
    ```
    This tests the ` get_customer_and_accounts` tool.

 5. Store conversation summary:
    ```
-   Write a 500-word summary of this conversation.
-Store it as a memory, make sure to link it to every account and transasction mentioned in the conversation
+   Write a 300-word summary of this investigation into this customer.
+Store it as a memory, make sure to link it to accounts and transasction mentioned in the conversation
    ```
    This tests the `create_memory` tool.